firasmidani/amiga/docs/_posts/2020-03-23-installation.md

 ### [Required] `Python`

+`Python` is a programming language that is commonly used for scientific computing.

 * If you are a Max or Unix user, your machine will have `Python` pre-installed.
 * If you are a Windows user and have not previously worked with `Python`, I recommend a `Python` distribution such as `Anaconda`.
 See this useful [guide](https://fangohr.github.io/blog/installation-of-python-spyder-numpy-sympy-scipy-pytest-matplotlib-via-anaconda.html) on installing Python.
-If you run into

 `AMIGA` was written in `Python 3` and should be compatible with `Python>=2.7`.
 <br /><br />